profezzorn/ProffieOSDocs/howto/saving-memory.md

     `.text' will not fit in region `FLASH'

 Then the combination of all the features and styles takes up too much space to fit on the board.
-Here is a list of things you can try to make it fit:
+Here is a list of things you can try to make it fit, or just to reduce memory use in general:

 ### Update to the latest available Arduino Proffieboard plug-in
 Arduino menu Tools>Board>Boards Manager, type "proffie" in the search box.
 Install or update to the latest version available in the dropdown menu.
 Specifically, 3.6.0 introduced a lot of optimizations to save compiled code size.

 ### Use "smallest size"
 In the Arduino menu Tools->Optimize, you can select "smallest size".
 This will disable some optimizations that usually make the compiled code bigger.
 The program will run a little slower, but that is generally not a problem.

+### Don't use "Serial + Mass Storage" if not neccessary.
+Arduino menu Tools>USB Type can be set to "Serial" only to save additional memory that is used if Mass Storage is turned on.
+If you can use a standalone USB SD card reader, you'll access your files faster, and with less chance of file corruption, plus get the memory savings as well.

 ### Don't use the POV style.
 The POV style uses a lot of memory, and most people never really use it.
 Look for "&pov_style" in your config file and either replace those styles with something else, or remove the preset completely.